radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 not occur.
 ~~~~

 In order to avoid congestive collapse, is is RECOMMENDED that RADIUS/TLS clients which originate Accounting-Request packets (i.e. not proxies) do not include Acct-Delay-Time in those packets.
 Instead, those clients SHOULD include Event-Timestamp, which is the time at which the original event occurred.
-The Event-Timestamp MUST NOT be updated on any retranmissions, as that would both negate the meaning of Event-Timestamp, and also create the same problem as with Acct-Delay-Time.
+The Event-Timestamp MUST NOT be updated on any retransmissions, as that would both negate the meaning of Event-Timestamp, and also create the same problem as with Acct-Delay-Time.

 This change is imperfect, but will at least help to avoid congestive collapse.

 ### Differing Retransmission Requirements

-Due to the lossy nature of UDP, RADIUS/UDP and RADIUS/DTLS transports are required to perform retranmissions as per {{RFC5080, Section 2.2.1}}.
+Due to the lossy nature of UDP, RADIUS/UDP and RADIUS/DTLS transports are required to perform retransmissions as per {{RFC5080, Section 2.2.1}}.
 In contrast, RADIUS/TCP and RADIUS/TLS transports are reliable, and do not perform retransmissions.
 These requirements lead to an issue for proxies when they send packets across protocol boundaries with differing retransmission behaviors.

 When a proxy receives packets on an unreliable transport, and forwards them across a reliable transport, it receives retransmissions from the client, but MUST NOT forward those retransmissions across the reliable transport.
 The proxy MAY log information about these retransmissions, but it does not perform any other action.

 When a proxy receives packets on a reliable transport, and forwards them across an unreliable transport, the proxy MUST perform retransmissions across the unreliable transport as per {{RFC5080, Section 2.2.1}}.
 That is, the proxy takes responsibility for the retransmissions.
 Implementations MUST take care to not completely decouple the two transports in this situation.

 That is, if an incoming connection on a reliable transport is closed, there may be pending retransmissions on an outgoing unreliable transport.
-Those retranmissions MUST be stopped, as there is nowhere to send the reply.
+Those retransmissions MUST be stopped, as there is nowhere to send the reply.
 Similarly, if the proxy sees that the client has given up on a request (such as by re-using an Identifier before the proxy has sent a response), the proxy MUST stop all retransmissions, and discard the old request.

 The above requirements are a logical extension of the common practice where a client stops retransmission of a packet once it decides to "give up" on the packet and discard it.
 Whether this discard process is due to internal client decisions, or interaction with incoming connections is irrelevant.
 When the client cannot do anything with responses to a request, it MUST stop retransmitting that request.